Everything You Need to Know About Scam Alerts

 These are messages sent to notify the recipient of a potential breach of their account or warn them of fraud and scams that they may be exposed to.
-Scam warnings come in different forms—SMS, chat messages, emails, or automated phone calls, but they all serve to protect the recipient against common scams or targeted fraud attempts.
+Scam warnings come in different forms—SMS, chat messages, emails, or automated phone calls, but they all serve to protect the recipient against common text scams or targeted fraud attempts.

 What Are Potential Red Flags or Signs of a Scam?